-A summary is a concise written version of a long part of one of your references.
-It might be a paragraph, a page, or even a book.
+A summary is a concise written version of a longer part of a reference.
+The summary might be a paragraph, a page, or even a book.
 If you use any words of phrases from the original, you must identify these with quotation marks and note the reference in an in-text citation.